realAleksha/kotli/docs/engine/concept.md

 This approach lets to:
 - Focus on the solution architecture of the template without worrying about the syntax of the engine or its limitations.
 - Understand the structure of the whole layer with all its dependencies.
-- Assess how new functionality impacts the entire project when it is built in 'fat' mode.
+- Assess how new functionality impacts the entire project when it is built in "fat" mode.
 - Keep the engine simple and not tied to any structure.